abdrdg/MapuaBot/README.md

 MapuaBot is a bot that can automatically answer faculty surveys for you.

 ## Known issues
-  - Alert handling bug in laboratory assessment survey.
+  - Alert handling bug in laboratory assessment survey. (lab assessment survey unusable)
-  - ChromeDriver is requires manual update.
+  - ChromeDriver requires manual update.